 feelings or to an assortment of related feelings that tend to recur or are

-prevalent.
+dysphoric when everything feels bad.
 The term “happy” does not refer to an emotion or to a single feeling

 but to a recurring feeling state and associated thoughts that are optimistic.